 Generate as many risk definitions as possible and prepare your two presentations.
 Keep in mind that you need to reverse your arguments completely between your presentations.
 And try to visualize your data (introduce meaningful graphics).

-You can download the 182 KB Excel data file from here.
+You can download the 182 KB Excel data file below.
 Please note that this file is for information purposes only.
 It comes without any warranty - please read my disclaimer.

 fund_returns.xlsx [182 KB Excel file, download, open, and use at your own risk]

 I hope you have tried yourself to generate as many arguments, risk definitions and presentation graphics as possible.
 Go back to the scenario page if you have not :-)